MicrosoftDocs/azure-docs/articles/sap/center-sap-solutions/soft-stop-sap-and-hana-database.md

 ## Soft stop SAP system

 Currently, you can initiate a soft stop operation from the Azure PowerShell and REST API interfaces.
 You must use the stop operation along with a soft stop timeout value in seconds to initiate a soft stop.
+Once you initiate soft stop on VIS and the operation is successfully triggered on the SAP system, then monitor the Health and Status of the VIS to check if the system has stopped.

 > [!NOTE]
 > When attempting to soft stop an SAP system or applicaton server instance using Azure Center for SAP solutions, soft stop timeout value must be greater than 0 and less than 82800 seconds.